paladp/cs203-S2019-assessment/assessment.md

     * E = Working well with a team all time with clear and constructive communication
 * Understanding and avoiding red flags
-  * N = Ignoring all red flags
+  * N = Ignoring all red flags in the code
-  * I = Would be identifying red flags, but not fixing them
+  * I = Identifying a red flags in the code, but not fixing them
-  * A = Identifying and fixing a red flag
+  * A = Identifying and fixing a red flag in the code
-  * G = Identifying, understanding and fixing a red flag to prevent future bugs
+  * G = Identifying, understanding and fixing a red flag to prevent future problems
-  * E = Identifying, understanding, and fixing all red flags
+  * E = Identifying, understanding, and fixing all red flags in the code
 * Understanding and adopting best practices
   * N = A severe lack of understanding and refusal to adopt best practices
   * I = Slight understanding and occasional use and identification of the